John Salley: Television

+In season 2, episode 5 of Malcolm & Eddie he plays Lt.
+Stanley Proctor.

 In the fall of 1998, Salley hosted the game show I Can't Believe You Said That, which aired on the Fox Family Channel.
 During that time, he also guest-starred as a panelist on Hollywood Squares and Match Game.

 In 2000, he appeared as himself in an episode of Sabrina the Teenage Witch.
 Appearing in the episode titled "Welcome Back Duke”.
 In the credits his character's name was just NBA player.

 In 2001, he appeared as himself on a special TV Hosts episode of Weakest Link where he was the first contestant voted off.

 In 2005, he appeared in the television series Noah's Arc as Victor.

 He was one of the hosts of The Best Damn Sports Show Period on Fox Sports Network.
 Salley hosted The John Salley Block Party, a radio morning show on Los Angeles station 100.3 The Beat from 2005 – 2006.

 For a short time, Salley provided analysis for NBC's NBA Showtime.

-Salley has also hosted VH1's Basketball Wives (2010–2012) and Basketball Wives LA (2011, 2012, 2014, 2015) Reunion Specials.Starting from 2019, Salley reprised his role of Fletcher in the Bad Boys spinoff TV series LA's Finest.
+Salley has also hosted VH1's Basketball Wives (2010–2012) and Basketball Wives LA (2011, 2012, 2014, 2015) Reunion Specials.

+Starting from 2019, Salley reprised his role of Fletcher in the Bad Boys spinoff TV series LA's Finest.